cjubin/learnMET/README.md

 for unobserved configurations of genotypic and environmental predictors that the user wants to test *in silico*.
-In the Reference section, the different functions implemented in the package are listed. **Only the so called “Main function” have to be run by the user in a typical workflow**.
+In the Reference section, the different functions implemented in the package are listed. **Only the so called main functions have to be run by the user in a typical workflow**.
 Other listed functions are functions which are called by the main function according to the parameters specified by the user.